-The Special Educational Needs & Disabilities Co-ordinator (SENDCO) role is currently fulfilled by the Director of SEND and the School SENDCO and in collaboration with other SEND staff, the Principal and the Governing Body, she helps to determine the strategic development of the SEND Policy and provision in the school.
-The SENDCO seeks to develop effective ways of overcoming barriers to learning and sustaining effective teaching through the analysis and assessment of students' needs, by monitoring the quality of teaching and standards of student achievements, and by setting targets for improvement.
+The Special Educational Needs & Disabilities Co-ordinator (SENCO) role is currently fulfilled by Tracey Webb and supported by Jamie Jones (Assistant Principal (SEND) and in collaboration with other SEND staff, the Principal and the Governing Body, she helps to determine the strategic development of the SEND Policy and provision in the school.
+The SENCO seeks to develop effective ways of overcoming barriers to learning and sustaining effective teaching through the analysis and assessment of students' needs, by monitoring the quality of teaching and standards of student achievements, and by setting targets for improvement.

-The SENDCO's main responsibilities include:
+The SENCO's main responsibilities include: